CallumM1999/Eleganta/DOCUMENTATION.md

 ## Middleware

-You can create middleware as an inline function within a Route, however, I recommend that you add the method to the Middleware class.
+Middleware can either be an inline function or a method in the Middleware class.

     abstract class Middleware {
         public static function auth($request) {